 Running your first 5k.

-Smaller measurements (using a measuring tape).
+Smaller measurements or reduced body fat. (using a measuring tape).

 Shaving time off of your mile.